 Some things to consider, if you find your numbers have been labeled in a Spam category would be:

-Unfortunately, there is no easy button to press to make all of your Spam labels go away.
+Unfortunately, there is no easy button to press to make all of your Spam labels go away forever.

-Even through pre-defined paths to ‘register’ or ‘whitelist’ phone numbers directly with analytics providers, carriers, or 3rd parties, there are no guarantees that Spam labeling won’t return without additional actions needing to be addressed.
+Even through pre-defined paths to ‘register’ or ‘whitelist’ phone numbers directly with analytics providers, carriers, or 3rd parties, there are no guarantees that Spam labeling won’t return without additional actions needing to be addressed, and ongoing monitoring to assess new issues.

-Being that these labels are so closely tied to calling behaviors and consumer reaction to your calls, it simply wouldn’t make sense from an industry perspective to allow companies to add phone numbers to a ‘good list’ with no repercussion for these companies turning around and calling a consumer 13 times in one day.
+Being that these labels are so closely tied to calling behaviors and consumer reaction to your calls, it simply wouldn’t make sense from an industry perspective to allow companies to add phone numbers to a ‘good list’ with no repercussion for these companies turning around and calling a consumer 13 times in one day, for example.

 The first thing you can do is address your blind spots.
-If you’re not sure whether or not your phone numbers are impacted by call blocking, Scam, Fraud, or Spam labeling, try calling your own cell phone from a business line, or work with a trusted industry partner like Numeracle to achieve this visibility.
+If you’re not sure whether or not your phone numbers are impacted by call blocking, Scam, Fraud, or Spam labeling, try calling your own cell phone from a business line, or work with a trusted industry partner like Numeracle to achieve this visibility in a data-driven, ongoing fashion.

 These labels can also identify other blind spots across organizations.
 Spam labels can identify potential compliance issues where consumers are more negatively perceiving some phone numbers over others.
 They can also illuminate necessary changes to your dialing strategies that will help you prevent improper labeling from occurring and achieve the long term improvements to contact rates you’re searching for.